Coburg North, Melbourne — Serving All of Victoria

 Can I put my canopy filters in the dishwasher?

-Yes for both stainless baffle and aluminium honeycomb filters — they're designed for commercial dishwasher cleaning with degreasing detergent.
+Yes for both baffle and aluminium honeycomb filters — they're designed for commercial dishwasher cleaning with degreasing detergent.
 Pre-soak in hot water with degreaser for 20–45 minutes before the dishwasher cycle, depending on grease loading.
-Avoid harsh alkaline detergents on aluminium honeycomb filters as repeated exposure shortens their service life.
+Avoid harsh alkaline detergents on aluminium components (both aluminium baffles and honeycomb) as repeated exposure shortens service life.

 Are galvanised baffle filters compliant in Australia?

 No — galvanised steel baffle filters fail multiple compliance requirements in commercial kitchens.
 The zinc coating breaks down in heat, moisture, and cleaning chemicals, leading to rust within 6–12 months.
-Rusted filters fail Food Act 1984 contamination requirements in Victoria, fail AS 1851-2012 cleaning verification, and contaminate the grease trough.
-Always specify stainless steel baffle filters or aluminium honeycomb filters in a stainless frame — galvanised options should be rejected on any commercial quote.
+Rusted filters fail Food Act 1984 contamination requirements in Victoria, fail AS 1851-2012 cleaning verification, and contaminate the grease gutter.
+Always specify aluminium baffle, stainless steel baffle, or aluminium honeycomb filters — galvanised options should be rejected on any commercial quote.

 How long do commercial kitchen canopy filters last?